Zoneam/code-refactoring/readme.md

 ---

-    Refactoring existing code improving it without changing what it does.
+    Refactoring existing code, improving it without changing what it does.

 ## Web accessibility